-You may be surprised how many internet searches and phone calls you’ll need to make after you run out of gas.
-You may need to use maps, search for gas stations nearby, call multiple stations to inquire about sending help, call a tow truck if you’re in a remote location, receive calls to confirm your location… the list is endless.
+It’s surprising how many internet searches and phone calls you’ll need to make after you run out of gas.
+You may need to use maps to search for gas stations nearby.
+You might call multiple stations to inquire about sending help.
+There’s the possibility of a call to a tow truck if you’re in a remote location, then receive calls to confirm your location… the list is endless.

 Determine Your Whereabouts